Budget Rumours: Chancellor casting the net widely for tax rises

 The Chancellor is also said to be looking to cut again the tax-free dividend allowance, even though this has already been cut to £500.
 The Telegraph notes that former deputy prime minister Angela Rayner suggested this in her leaked tax memo.
 This would raise around £325mn.

-Savings income may come under pressure if, as rumoured, the Chancellor cuts the annual Cash ISA allowance.
-The FT reported last week that the Treasury has privately floated a level of £12,000 a year, down from the current £20,000 but higher than Reeves’ initial £10,000 proposal.
+Savings income looks set to come under further pressure with the Chancellor cutting the annual Cash ISA allowance.
+The FT reported (6 Nov) that the Treasury has privately floated a level of £12,000 a year, down from the current £20,000 but higher than Reeves’ initial £10,000 proposal.
 This is part of efforts to encourage people to invest more in stocks and shares.
+The same paper (24 Nov) firmed up its speculation at the start of Budget week, reporting that 'people close to preparations for Wednesday’s Budget' have told it that Reeves will cut the annual cash Isa limit to £12,000.

 Reports over the summer that the Treasury is considering applying national insurance to landlords' rental income continue to be given credence and have not been debunked by government sources.

 However proposals to put national insurance or an NI-like levy on the income of members of limited liability partnerships do appear to have been dropped.
-Today’s Times reports that the Chancellor has abandoned the plans after Treasury modelling indicated that partnerships would bring forward profits to avoid the new charge before its introduction.
+The Times (14 Nov) reported that the Chancellor has abandoned the plans after Treasury modelling indicated that partnerships would bring forward profits to avoid the new charge before its introduction.
 Reeves was reportedly considering the introduction of a charge of about 7%.

 Pensions and tax